-Bor Thor village is another exotic spot in Krabi which is known for its natural landscapes and fascinating river routes which gives a glimpse of some rare sights.
+One of the best kayaking places in Krabi, Bor Thor village is known for its natural landscapes and fascinating river routes which gives a glimpse of some rare sights.
 The best thing about this place is that it will give a chance to experience cave kayaking in Krabi.
 The Bor Thor village is surrounded with a list of caves within its boundaries and one of them is the Pee Hua Toh.
-This ancient cave has preserved the cave paintings dated back to thousand years in the past.
+This ancient cave has preserved the cave paintings dated back to a thousand years in the past.
 In the early years, this cave was used as a shelter and now some kayak tours provide guided talks to give a brief of its history to the travelers.
 While Kayaking at Bor Thor village, the travelers can also come across some other caves from which one can easily row through.
 The region is also filled with many cave tunnels which gives a view of impressive limestone rock formations.
 Apart from these beautiful and natural treasures, this place is also famous for heavy mangrove forests and abundant wildlife.

 What To See At Bor Thor Village: Tham Khao Wong, Cave Tunnels, Pee Hua Toh

 Planning your holiday in Thailand but confused about what to do?
 These Thailand travel stories help you find your best trip ever!